-Responsible: Prof. Dr. Martin Klarmann Organisation: KIT Department of Economics and Management Part of: M-WIWI-101424 - Foundations of Marketing
+Organisation: KIT Department of Economics and Management Part of: M-WIWI-101424 - Foundations of Marketing

-Type Credits Grading scale Recurrence Version Examination of another type 4,5 Grade to a third Each winter term 1
+Туре Credits Grading scale Recurrence Version Examination of another type 4,5 Grade to a third Each winter term 1

-Events WT 21/22 2572187 B2B Sales Management 2 SWS Lecture / 🕃 Klarmann WT 21/22 2572188 Übung zu B2B Vertriebsmanagement (Bachelor) 1 SWS Practice / 🗣 Cordts, Pade
+Events WT 21/22 2572187 B2B Sales Management 2 SWS Lecture / 🗯 Klarmann WT 21/22 2572188 Übung zu B2B Vertriebsmanagement (Bachelor) 1 SWS Practice / 🗣 Cordts, Pade Exams WT 21/22 7900125 B2B Sales Management B2B Sales Management WT 21/22 7900346 32B Sales Management Klarmann

-Legend: Doline, 🕄 Blended (On-Site/Online), 🗣 On-Site, 🗙 Cancelled
+Legend: █ Online, ∮∮∮ Blended (On-Site/Online), ♥ On-Site, x Cancelled

-The assessment of success takes place through the preparation and presentation of a sales presentation based on a use case (max 30 points) and a written exam with additional aids in the sense of an open book exam (max.
+The assessment of success takes place through the preparation and presentation of a sales presentation based on a case study (max 30 points) and a written exam with additional aids in the sense of an open book exam (max.
 60 points).
 In total, a maximum of 90 points can be achieved in the course.

-In the winter term 2021/22, the written exam will either take place in the lecture hall or online, depending on further pandemic developments.
+The written exam will either take place in the lecture hall or online, depending on further pandemic developments.
 Further details will be announced during the lecture.